Shu Shu Wong is an associate in the Energy, Power and Natural Resources Practice Group in the London office of Haynes and Boone, LLP.

 Prior to joining the firm, Shu Shu was an associate in the Energy, Natural Resources and Infrastructure Projects Group of another leading international law firm in London.
 She spent six months on secondment in Beijing where she worked on various outbound investment projects involving Chinese state-owned enterprises and international energy companies.

-- An African government on its early oil pilot scheme and the proposed construction of a crude-oil pipeline.
+- Advised an African government on its early oil pilot scheme and the proposed construction of a crude-oil pipeline.

 Legal Practice Course, BPP Law School, 2013